 How To View Internet Explorer Sites On A MacPosted Aug.
 24, 2019, 6:36 p.m. by Michael G

 One of the most common and dominant web browsers on the internet was Internet Explorer or IE as it is commonly known.
-Later came Safari, Google Chrome, Firefox and another of Microsoft’s product the Edge.
+Later came Safari, Google Chrome, Firefox and another of Microsoft’s products the Edge.
 All of these browsers offer a more secure and user-friendly platform to its users.

-At the development stage only, Microsoft had imbued the Internet Explorer or IE with certain specific features, the purpose of these features was to ensure that IE browser is different from others in the market.
+At the development stage only, Microsoft had imbued the Internet Explorer or IE with certain specific features, the purpose of these features was to ensure that the IE browser is different from others in the market.

 To view such websites, which were specifically designed for the internet explorer on your Mac, here is what you can do:

 Almost every single user has his/her preferred browser, even a computer system comes with its preferred browser.
 And in case you are a Mac user, the preferred browser in all Mac machines is the Safari.
 But even though Safari is the default browser on all Mac machines, it is not that you cannot have more than one single browser in a system.

 Having two or more browsers will never affect the efficiency or the performance of your system or even your default browser.
 But having more than one browser will always give you the option of viewing websites that your present default browser cannot display adequately.

 You can try any of the following browsers on your Mac: